davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

    - Triton data now stored during quote creation in AdditionalInformation field
    - Each data point stored as "TRITON:key=value" format

-6. **Fixed BindQuote Installment Billing Error**
+6. **Attempted to Fix BindQuote Installment Billing Error**
+   - Tried multiple approaches:
-   - Changed from BindQuote to BindQuoteWithInstallment method
+     - Changed from BindQuote to BindQuoteWithInstallment with companyInstallmentID=-1
-   - Using companyInstallmentID=-1 for single pay billing
+     - Reverted back to simple BindQuote method
-   - Resolves "Installment billing information not found" error
+   - Error persists: "Installment billing information not found"
-   - Bind transaction should now complete successfully
+   - Appears to be an IMS configuration issue requiring administrator intervention

 7. **Added DataAccess Stored Procedure Approach**
    - Documented as Option 7 for data storage